Carmel Bach Festival

 Every Carmel Bach Festival (CBF) that Artistic Director Grete Pedersen has overseen has had an overriding theme.
 This year’s iteration, her third — running July 12–26 — is titled “Dialogues,” meaning the connections between composers and their influence on one another.
-A secondary theme is The Art of Fugue, that masterwork by the festival’s patron saint, J.S.
-Bach.
+A secondary theme is J.S.
+Bach's The Art of Fugue, a thread between many of the concerts.

-The latter thread showed up even before the opening concert in the Sunset Center Theater on Saturday, July 12.
-The Tower Brass struck up Contrapunctus I from The Art at the traditional free preconcert prelude on the venue’s terrace.
-Pedersen seems determined to keep Bach in her sights even as she continues to freshen the repertoire of the festival as a whole.
+The Bach thread showed up even before the opening concert, in the Sunset Center Theater on Saturday, July 12 when a brass quintet struck up Contrapunctus I at the traditional free Tower Brass preconcert prelude on the venue’s terrace.
+Pedersen seems determined to keep Johann Sebastian in her sites even as she continues to freshen the repertoire of the festival as a whole.

-To kick off the symphonic program that followed, Pedersen chose one of those miracles of Felix Mendelssohn’s teen years, the Overture to A Midsummer Night’s Dream.
-The dialogue here was not so obvious: Mendelssohn’s father bought a large collection of Bach manuscripts that figured heavily in his son’s education.
-Bach’s music spoke so powerfully to Mendelssohn that he was primarily responsible for reviving the Baroque composer at a time when he had long since fallen out of fashion.
+As an entry into the festival, Pedersen chose one of those miracles of Felix Mendelssohn’s teen years, the Overture to A Midsummer Night’s Dream.
+The dialogue here was not so obvious, but Mendelssohn’s father Abraham bought a large collection of Bach manuscripts that figured heavily in his son’s education.
+Bach’s music spoke so powerfully to Mendelssohn that he was primarily responsible for reviving Bach at a time when his music had long since fallen out of fashion.
+While the violinists of the Festival Orchestra were adept at handling the fizzing passages evoking the Shakespearean fairyland, the two horns and timpani tended to blot out everything else in the more thickly scored sections.
+In general, the performance sounded best when the textures were less brass-heavy and quieter.

 While the violinists of the Festival Orchestra were adept at handling the fizzing passages evoking Shakespeare’s fairyland, the two horns and timpani tended to blot out everything else in the more thickly scored sections.
 In general, the performance sounded best when the textures were less brass-heavy and quieter.